My mate got an STI from his undetectable buddy – could he get HIV too?

-I reply with a hushed, measured tone “OK.
-We don’t know that anything’s serious yet… besides, you’re here doing something about it right now.
-This is the best place for you to be.
+I reply with a hushed tone “OK.
+We don’t know that anything’s serious yet… besides, you’re here doing something about it.
 It’s Blake.
 He’s undetectable — you won’t need PEP.”
-My accidental upwards inflection isn’t meant to make it sound so much like a question.
-The young woman glances up one more time, but Tom seems oblivious even if I’m not.
+The young woman glances up once more, but Tom seems oblivious even if I’m not.

-“Am I though?” snaps Tom “Blake blows a load in me every time we fuck and I have zero bloody knowledge of how long he’s had fucking gonorrhea for!”
+“Is that your expert opinion?” snaps Tom “Blake blows a load in me every time we fuck and I have no idea how long he’s had gonorrhea for!”
 Turning closer towards him I notice someone in my peripheral vision fidget awkwardly.
-But by now it’s pointless obsessing over what anybody else in earshot thinks about the situation.
-In spite of my own neuroses, I need to focus on supporting Tom.
-Right here, this isn’t about anyone else.
-What’s already been a 30 minute wait for an emergency appointment feels like an eternity.
+But it’s pointless obsessing over what anybody else in earshot thinks.
+I need to focus on supporting Tom.

 It’s no secret my best mate’s fuckbuddy, Blake, has HIV.
-He’ll be the first one to tell you about what he calls his ‘fabulous disease’ – a nod to some blogger from his US hometown he gets all gushy over.
+He’s very open about it.
 I can appreciate what Tom sees in him.
-Unapologetic, outspoken and fine looking all American boy through and through, plus emotionally intelligent to boot.
-I think he’s the first openly HIV positive guy I met who talked about what it means to be undetectable.
-Back when he and Tom first started fucking I think I’d heard of it, but didn’t really understand it means he can’t pass on HIV.
+Unapologetic, outspoken and fine looking all American boy through and through, plus emotionally intelligent too.
+I think he’s the first openly HIV positive guy I met who talks about what it means to be undetectable.
+When he and Tom first started hooking up I think I’d heard of it, but didn’t really understand it means he can’t pass on HIV.

 “But he’s undetectable.
 You know that, and you know what it means.”
-Despite his frantic phone call earlier begging me to join him for a date at the clinic, I’m still not fully getting what he’s hyped about.
-Tom’s cool about HIV and sex stuff.
-More so than most of the guys I get with.
-I feel dumb and a little apprehensive about digging around his anxiety but I guess living it firsthand emotionally is different to looking at it from the outside.
+Despite his frantic phone call earlier begging me to join him at the clinic, I’m still not fully grasping what he’s so worried about.
+Tom’s usually cool about HIV and sex stuff.

-Exasperated, Tom curtly leaves his reply hanging awkwardly in the air “Because what if the gono makes his viral load spike and he’s detectable now?
+Exasperated, Tom’s reply hangs awkwardly in the air “I thought I did, but what if the gono makes his viral load spike?
 Then what?”

-For once, I don’t have a smart-arsed answer for my best friend.
-For all my usual verbal diarrhea, I’ve got nothing.
-I reach out and gently squeeze his arm, as if somehow a simple display of camaraderie will make it all better.
+I don’t have an answer.
+I reach out and gently squeeze his arm, as if somehow a simple act of camaraderie will make it all better.
 I genuinely wish it would.

-Because what if the gono makes his viral load spike and he’s detectable now?
-Then what?
+“…but what if the gono makes his viral load spike?
+Then what?”

-An enthusiastic young doctor breaks the atmosphere calling in a patient, but it’s not Tom.
-I feel the urgency of his anticipation.
-Rather than sit in silence I feel it’s best to encourage him to talk it out.
+An upbeat young doctor breaks the atmosphere calling in a patient, but it’s not Tom.
+Rather than sitting in silence I feel it’s best to encourage him to talk it out.